corda/corda-docs-portal/content/en/platform/corda/1.3/cenm/signing-service.md

 ##### Azure Key Vault

-To keep inline with the other HSMs, the Azure Key Vault client `.jar` needs to provided as above.
+To keep inline with the other HSMs, the Azure Key Vault client JAR needs to provided as above.
 Unlike the other HSMs, there are many dependent libraries.
 The top-level dependencies are `azure-keyvault` and `adal4j`, however these both have transitive dependencies that need to be included.
-That is, either all jars need to be provided separately (via a comma-separated list) or an uber `.jar` needs to be provided.
+That is, either all jars need to be provided separately (via a comma-separated list) or an uber JAR needs to be provided.

 The gradle script below will build an uber jar.
 First copy the following text in to a new file called build.gradle anywhere on your file system.
 Please do not change any of your existing build.gradle files.